 A contingency is applied that reflects the maturity level and degree of uncertainty in the closure plan (i.e. address key areas of uncertainty in closure options until such time as the preferred option is demonstrated or verified during the life of the project).

 Salvage value is not recognized because of the problems associated with creditor’s rights, sale of equipment, and uncertainty as to the actual value at the time of insolvency.
+It is also accepted that the costs of mobilizing equipment off site may at times exceed the sale value of the equipment, thus making it not a viable option.

 The precautionary principle, which states that "where there are threats of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation."